 AGODA EXTRA: Because of its fast-paced growth, Jakarta has been compared to New York City, but rather than The Big Apple, locals prefer to call their capital The Big Durian, after Asia’s most notorious (and smelliest) fruit.

-1. Uncover centuries of history at the NATIONAL MUSEUM in MERDEKA SQUARE
+1. Uncover centuries of history at NATIONAL MUSEUM in MERDEKA SQUARE

-2. Tour traditional villas and pavilions at TAMAN MINI INDONESIA INDAH
+2. Tour traditional villas & pavilions at TAMAN MINI INDONESIA INDAH

 Uncover the true diversity of Indonesia as you wander through replicas of more than 25 homes representing every province of the nation.
-Located in East Jakarta, Taman Mini celebrates the nation’s cultural heritage through interactive exhibits and displays of traditional dance, clothing and architecture.
+Located in East Jakarta near Halim Perdanakusuma Airport, Taman Mini Indonesia Indah celebrates the nation’s cultural heritage through interactive exhibits and displays of traditional dance, clothing and architecture.
 The grounds, spanning more than a square kilometer, are perfect for a full day of family recreation.
 The park showcases religious harmony through the preservation of functioning temples, churches and a local mosque.
-In addition to the provincial pavilions, the park features a lake, cable cars, nature parks, performance theatres, swimming facilities, a water park, an IMAX theater and a host of museums, including the Museum of Information and a Komodo Dragon and Reptile Museum.
+In addition to the provincial pavilions, the park features a lake, cable cars, nature parks, performance theaters, swimming facilities, a water park, an IMAX theater and a host of museums, including Information Museum and Komodo Indonesian Fauna Museum and Reptile Park.

 - Ragunan Zoo: The oldest and second largest zoo in the world features an aviary and primate center as well as rare animals, like gorillas, babirusas (deer pigs) and a Sumatran Tiger in a lush jungle setting.

 - Wiladatika Recreation Park: Relax, play sports or enjoy a picnic lunch on the beautiful park grounds.

 Check In to Hotel Desa Wisata, Step Out to Taman Mini Indonesia Indah